 Given your professional qualifications, your best bet in applying for green card may be to use the EB-1C category, which means employment-based first preference, a type of "priority worker."
 The EB-1 category specifically covers multinational executives and managers.

 Your U.S. employer has to apply on your behalf.
 You will need to have worked as an executive or manager in a qualifying company for at least one out of the three years before your arrival in the United States, and to be taking a similar position with a U.S. branch, affiliate, or subsidiary of the same company.

 Fortunately, your employer will not need to undertake the "PERM" or labor certification process on your behalf to help you obtain an EB-1C green card.
 Labor certification is an expensive, laborious and lengthy process, in which the employer must attempt to recruit U.S. workers and establish that none are qualified, available, and willing to take your job.

 Instead, your green card application process will start with your employer filing a visa petition on your behalf, on USCIS Form I-140.
 The petition will need to be accompanied by several documents, including proof of your L-1 approval, proof that you've worked for the appropriate amount of time as an executive or manager, a description of your job duties, the company's financial statements and recent tax returns, and so on.

 Once the visa petition has been approved, you'll be able to submit your application for a green card, or to "adjust status."
 After several months, you'll be scheduled for an interview, and hopefully be approved as a U.S. permanent resident.

-If you elect to hire a lawyer to represent you and handle the green card application process - not a bad idea if you think there may be complications - expect to pay anywhere from $600 to $1,200.
+If you elect to hire a lawyer to represent you and handle the green card application process - not a bad idea if you think there may be complications; expect to pay a few thousand dollars.